-Clean Energy Connections presents Food Waste to Biogas: Unlocking the Value of NYC’s Food Waste.
-EV’s Matt Tomich will be moderating a panel discussion on NYC’s ambitious landfill diversion targets and the challenges/opportunities that lie ahead.
-The discussion will focus on key areas such as: turning organic waste into “biogas” fuel, utilizing existing infrastructure to produce this low-carbon fuel, composting, the importance of logistics and policy leadership, and options for extracting maximum energy and nutrients from organic waste.
+Clean Energy Connections presented Food Waste to Biogas: Unlocking the Value of NYC’s Food Waste.
+EV’s Matt Tomich moderated a panel discussion on NYC’s ambitious landfill diversion targets and the challenges/opportunities that lie ahead.
+The discussion focused on key areas such as: turning organic waste into “biogas” fuel, utilizing existing infrastructure to produce this low-carbon fuel, composting, the importance of logistics and policy leadership, and options for extracting maximum energy and nutrients from organic waste.

 Oct 27, 2016

 Energy Vision and the Southern California Gas Company (SoCalGas) co-hosted a Renewable Natural Gas (RNG) workshop at SCG’s Energy Resource Center in Downey, CA. The day-long workshop was attended by more than 150.
 To see the Agenda, Click Here.
 You can also access presentations from the workshop here.

 Energy Vision hosted its 10th Anniversary Awards Reception from 6:30 – 9:00 p.m. at Ramscale Studio in New York City.
 The 2016 award winners included: